iTwin/itwinjs-core/docs/learning/ui/appui-react/StatusBar.md

 ## StatusBar Item Utilities

-[StatusBarItemUtilities]($appui-react) is a utility class for creating abstract StatusBar items definitions.
+[StatusBarItemUtilities]($appui-react) is a utility class for creating StatusBar items definitions.

 The following example defines a StatusBar item that executes an action when pressed.
 In this simple example it just write a message to the console.